 Intervention reviews and Diagnostic test accuracy reviews

 The authors are expected to finalise the performance of the systematic review within 18 months after the protocol has been published.
 The primary responsibility for identifying all potentially eligible trials for the systematic review rests with the authors.
-The authors will be assisted in this task by the Managing Editor (email@example.com), as well as by the Information Specialist (firstname.lastname@example.org) who will supply the authors with information on relevant trials from The CHBG Controlled Trials Register and other electronic databases.
+The authors will be assisted in this task by the Managing Editor, as well as by the Information Specialist who will supply the authors with information on relevant trials from The CHBG Controlled Trials Register and other electronic databases.
+Please see Searches for studies.
 The primary responsibility for applying the inclusion criteria and assembling the data rests with the authors.
 As previously stated, preferably two people should do this independently.
 Therefore, the Editorial Team encourages at least two authors per systematic review.
 When the systematic review is completed, the contact author checks in the review on Archie and informs by e-mail the Managing Editor.
-The review, if considered well-prepared, following the guidelines in the respective Handbook, and its format is according to the requirements of the Cochrane Style Guide, will be peer reviewed by the appointed Contact Editor and at least two peer reviewers.
+The review, if considered well-prepared, following the guidelines in the respective Handbook, and its format is according to the requirements of the Cochrane Style Manual, will be peer reviewed by the appointed Contact Editor and at least two peer reviewers.

 Once the authors have responded satisfactorily to the comments (ie, by making the amendments in the review as well as preparing a cover letter to the Contact Editor with point-to-point replies), the review is put through final editing (all CHBG Editors and CHBG Consumers evaluate the review) before being published in The CHBG Module of the Cochrane Database of Systematic Reviews of The Cochrane Library.
 CHBG Consumer peer reviewers evaluate and comment on the review.
 Occasionally, peer reviewers and/or editors consider a review to be of inadequate quality and decide that it should not be published in its present form.
 Authors will be informed as to why this is the case, and remedial action suggested.

 The CHBG operates open, signed peer reviewing meaning that once we receive comments from peer reviewers on a systematic review, we circulate the comments without hiding the names of the peer reviewers to the authors.
-In the case when the peer reviewers are interested in each others' comments, we also circulate the comments amongst the peer reviewers themselves.
+In the case when the peer reviewers are interested in each others' comments, we may also send the comments to the peer reviewers.
 Furthermore, peer reviewers and The CHBG Editorial Team are both responsible for ensuring a fair peer reviewing process.
 That is why we request peer reviewers to state in writing whether they have any conflicts of interest when peer reviewing the protocol or the systematic review.
 The view that we share is 'declaring more is better than declaring less'.

 In each issue of The Cochrane Library, in the Acknowledgement section of the protocol or the review, we acknowledge the people who have peer reviewed the protocol or the review.
 The Contact Editor who had been assigned to the protocol or the review is also acknowledged.